vertigoala/profile-hub/README.md

   * If the action requires the ROLE\_PROFILE\_EDITOR role, the user must be in the Editors list for the ops

 #### Roles
-There are 4 roles: ALA\_ADMIN, ADMIN, EDITOR, USER.
-The level of access is as follows: ALA\_ADMIN > ADMIN > EDITOR > USER.
+There are 5 roles: ALA\_ADMIN, ADMIN, EDITOR, REVIEWER, USER.
+The level of access is as follows: ALA\_ADMIN > ADMIN > EDITOR > REVIEWER > USER.
 I.e. an ALA\_ADMIN can do everything an ADMIN can do, and an ADMIN can do everything that and EDITOR can do, etc.

 |Action|Required Role|Notes|
 |------|-------------|-----|